Randall Cobb Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Matchup vs. Chicago

-- Cobb's 58 receiving yards per game in his seven career matchups against the Bears are 58.0 more than his over/under for Sunday's game.
+- Cobb has averaged 58 receiving yards per game over his seven career matchups against the Bears, 21.5 more than his over/under in Sunday's game.

-- In seven matchups with the Bears, Cobb has had a touchdown catch three times, but not more than one in a single contest.
+- Cobb, in seven matchups, had a touchdown catch three times.
+But he did not have multiple TDs in any of those games.

 - Note: Cobb's stats vs. Bears date back to 2016.

-- The 255.8 passing yards the Bears allow per game makes them the NFL's 12th-ranked pass defense this season.
+- The 255.8 yards per game the Bears are allowing through the air makes them the NFL's 12th-ranked pass defense.

-- The Bears' defense is 14th in the league, conceding 1.6 passing touchdowns per game.
+- The Bears have given up eight passing TDs this year (1.6 per game), ranking them 14th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Bengals, Cobb hauled in two passes for 30 yards (15 yards per reception) while being targeted three times.
+- In last week's outing against the Bengals, Cobb was targeted three times, picking up 30 yards on two receptions (averaging 15 yards per grab).

-- Cobb has seven catches on 10 targets for 99 yards and two touchdowns during his last three games, averaging 33.0 yards per game.
+- Over his last three outings, Cobb's 10 targets have resulted in seven receptions for 99 yards (33.0 ypg) and two touchdowns.

 Cobb's Green Bay Teammates